 In the 1930s Nazi sympathizers built a refuge in the Pacific Palisades.
 Herr Schmidt, Winona and Norman Stephens, and their followers occupied a self-contained stronghold in what is now Rustic Canyon between Sullivan Ridge and Will Rodgers State Park.
 Murphy Ranch was designed to serve as a hold out for fans of the Third Reich waiting for America to fall to the Nazis.
 Instead, the ranch was raided by U.S. authorities and closed in 1941.
 The abandoned buildings were transformed into an artists’ colony in the 60s and 70s, but were abandoned after the Mandeville Canyon Fire in 1978.
-Today the grounds of Murphy Ranch are uninhabited, dilapidated, covered in graffiti, and open to hikers.
+Today the grounds of Murphy Ranch are uninhabited, dilapidated, and covered in graffiti.
 While much of the history is lost, several structures remain, along with long cement staircases that still link Murphy Ranch to Sullivan Ridge Fire Road, providing a 3.85-mile hike with 325 feet of elevation gain.

 Looking up Rustic Canyon

 This hike begins at the residential end of Sullivan Ridge Fire Road, but the ruins may also be reached by hiking up Rustic Canyon from Will Rogers State Historic Park.
 From the street parking at the intersection of Capri Drive and Casale Road, begin walking up Sullivan Ridge Fire Road toward a gate 0.4 miles from the start at the entrance of Topanga State Park.
 To the west there is a partial ocean view over the Pacific palisades.
 The view to the north up Rustic Canyon continues to improve as you hike another 2/3 of a mile up the wide paved fire road.